a0x8o/fasttext/README.md

   -input              training file path
   -output             output file path

 The following arguments are optional:
   -verbose            verbosity level [2]

 The following arguments for the dictionary are optional:
-  -minCount           minimal number of word occurences [5] -minCountLabel      minimal number of label occurences [0] -wordNgrams         max length of word ngram [1] -bucket             number of buckets [2000000] -minn               min length of char ngram [3] -maxn               max length of char ngram [6]
+  -minCount           minimal number of word occurences [1] -minCountLabel      minimal number of label occurences [0] -wordNgrams         max length of word ngram [1] -bucket             number of buckets [2000000] -minn               min length of char ngram [0] -maxn               max length of char ngram [0]
   -t                  sampling threshold [0.0001] -label              labels prefix [__label__]

 The following arguments for training are optional:
-  -lr                 learning rate [0.05] -lrUpdateRate       change the rate of updates for the learning rate [100] -dim                size of word vectors [100]
+  -lr                 learning rate [0.1] -lrUpdateRate       change the rate of updates for the learning rate [100] -dim                size of word vectors [100]
   -ws                 size of the context window [5] -epoch              number of epochs [5]
-  -neg                number of negatives sampled [5] -loss               loss function {ns, hs, softmax} [ns] -thread             number of threads [12] -pretrainedVectors  pretrained word vectors for supervised learning [] -saveOutput         whether output params should be saved [0]
+  -neg                number of negatives sampled [5] -loss               loss function {ns, hs, softmax} [softmax] -thread             number of threads [12] -pretrainedVectors  pretrained word vectors for supervised learning [] -saveOutput         whether output params should be saved [0]

 The following arguments for quantization are optional:
   -cutoff             number of words and ngrams to retain [0] -retrain            finetune embeddings if a cutoff is applied [0] -qnorm              quantizing the norm separately [0]